 Using their distinctive signatures of ‘Mr B’ and ‘Kix’, Mike and Lee express their early artistic identity on the walls of North London, along with two pals ‘Cat’ and ‘Columbo’ (Si Birdsall – more of whom later).
 Lee’s full tag – J4 KIX 681 – stands for ‘just for kicks’ and the house number where he lived.
 The gang’s notable canvases include the Lido swimming-pool off Hampstead Heath and Highbury & Islington tube station.
 They also spray their nicknames on George Melly’s garage door, prompting the jazz star to write a newspaper article declaring: “If I ever catch that Mr B, Kix and Columbo, I’m going to kick their arses.”
 A later book on London graffiti by Melly, Watching The Wold Go By, features a photo of Barso’s work – a car crash scene with a blood-drenched hand hanging from a car window.

 LEE: I first remember seeing an ad in the Sunday Times colour supplement around ’73 that had a piece on graffiti carried out in the dead of night on the New York subways and trains.
-So to pass a little time, we acquired some aerosol cans and got to work.
+It really inspired me, so to pass a little time, we acquired some aerosol cans and got to work.
 It was easy to get cans out of Woolworth’s then – silver and black.
 We used to spray paint old buildings and corrugated iron to keep ourselves out of trouble; it was all very artistic I’m sure but I know we pissed off a lot of council boroughs; certainly Camden.

 KERSTIN RODGERS: ‘Kix’ was a common graffiti around Hampstead, Gospel Oak and Camden.
 I knew his tag before I even met him.

 CHRIS: Even though he was a bit of a criminal, it wasn’t entirely Lee – we were all quite bad.
-But we didn’t go round mugging people; it was mostly vandalism and a bit of shoplifting.
-Barso could never run very fast, so he always got caught.
+But we didn’t go round mugging people; it was mostly vandalism and a bit of shoplifting, although Barso couldn’t run very fast, so he always got caught.
 Me and someone else used to steal those patches that you sewed on your jean jackets.
 But it was mainly albums.